 Southeast Chinook Mitigation Program

 A $15 million Chinook mitigation program was authorized by Congress to help offset the impacts of Chinook quota reductions in Southeast Alaska under the 2009 Pacific Salmon Treaty agreement.
 Since 2011, funds have been used to assist trollers and anglers with a combination of direct payments, enhancement, and infrastructure projects.
 The Stakeholders Panel is a collaborative team of trollers, sport fishermen, processors, charter boat operators, Southeast communities, and the state.
 This group has worked together the last five years to define project areas for mitigation funds.
 The Panel met in spring 2014 to make its final recommendations to the Governor for the remainder of the mitigation fund.
-The state will make decisions on the disposition of those monies in early June.
 Projects proposed by ATA and approved by the state include: ice making and fuel delivery improvements, new hatchery production, processing equipment, work floats, and direct payments to fishermen.
 Many of these programs have already launched and are providing benefits to Southeast fishermen and their communities.
 The state expects all projects to be in place by the end of 2015.
 For more specifics on the program visit the state’s webpage: Chinook Mitigation.

-Alaska Congressional Delegation Introduces Legislation on GE Salmon
+Alaska Congressional Delegation Continue the Legislative Fight on GE Salmon

 No word yet on FDA's decision on whether or not to allow the sale of genetically modified salmon.
 In the meantime, a number of efforts continue by the Alaska congressional delegation and others, to prevent the sale of modified seafood, or at minimum, label the product so that consumers can make a choice.